 #2 – Operational risk:

-Operational risk is the second important type of business risk.
-But it has nothing to do with external circumstances; rather it’s all about internal failures.
+Operational risk is the second necessary type of business risk.
+But it has nothing to do with external circumstances; instead, it’s all about internal failures.
 For example, if a business process fails or machinery stops working, the business won’t be able to produce any goods/products.
 As a result, the business won’t be able to sell the products and make money.
-While strategic risk is pretty difficult to solve, operational risk can be solved by replacing the machinery or by providing the right resources to start off the business process.
+While strategic risk is pretty challenging to solve, operational riskOperational RiskOperational risk is the business uncertainty a company comes across in the industry while executing its everyday business operations.
+Such risks arise due to internal system breakdown, technical issues, external factors, managerial problems, human errors or information gap. can be solved by replacing the machinery or providing the right resources to start the business process.

 #3 – Reputational risk:

-This is also a critical type of business risk.
-If a company loses its goodwill in the market, there is a huge chance that it would lose its customer base as well.
+It is also a critical type of business risk analysis.
+If a company loses its goodwillGoodwillIn accounting, goodwill is an intangible asset that is generated when one company purchases another company for a price that is greater than the sum of the company's net identifiable assets at the time of acquisition.
+It is determined by subtracting the fair value of the company's net identifiable assets from the total purchase price. in the market, it is a big chance to lose its customer base.
 For example, if a car company is blamed for launching cars without proper safety features, it would be a reputational risk for the company.
-The best option in that case is to take back all the cars and return each one after installing the safety features.
-The more accepting the company would be in this case, more it would be able to save its reputation.
+The best option, in that case, is to take back all the cars and return each one after installing the safety features.
+The more accepting the company would be, in this case, the more it would be able to save its reputation.

 #4 – Compliance risk: